WPISM > WordPress Patterns

-If you are copy-pasting WordPress patterns from the official directory or other external sites, just paste them directly in your editor wherever you wish for the pattern to appear.
+If you are copy-pasting WordPress patterns from the official directory or other external sites, just paste them directly into your editor wherever you wish for the pattern to appear.

 Once the pattern is inserted, you can then customise blocks individually while retaining the original layout.